-Finally we have a controlled release fertiliser, and this type is ideal for hanging baskets or containers.
+- A controlled release fertiliser, and this type is ideal for hanging baskets or containers.
 They are often available as a granule, and Gro-Sure also offer an All-Purpose 6 Month Feed.

 Nitrogen, Phosphorous and Potassium are the main three nutrients most plants need to survive, also known as NPK.
-Nitrogen helps leaf growth, Phosphorous for root development and Potassium
+Nitrogen helps leaf growth, Phosphorous for root development and Potassium.

 Before you start planting you should enrich the soil by mixing in a fertiliser, as not only will you be adding nutrients but you will also help with improving the soil structure.
 This is also known as base dressing.
 The Gardener’s Soil Conditioner is ideal for revitalising tired soils by boosting nutrient content.

-If you are growing veg such as tomatoes they should be receiving a feed every 10 to 14 days.
-Westland Big Tom is tomato food enriched with essential nutrients and a wetting agent to increase the nutrient uptake.
-Using a feed such as Big Tom should result in you having a fantastic yield of home grown, big and juicy tomatoes.
+If you are growing tomatoes they require a feed every 10 to 14 days once the fruit starts to swell.
+Westland Big Tom is tomato food enriched with essential nutrients as well as a wetting agent to increase the nutrient uptake.
+Using a feed such as Big Tom will result in having a fantastic yield of home grown, big and juicy tomatoes.

 Alternatively this fertiliser can be used on fruit trees or flowers and you will see an increase in both.